Frequently Asked Questions

 What happens if there are discrepancies between the FAFSA application and the requested documentation?

-After you submit all required documents, our Financial Aid Office will compare them with your Student Aid Report (SAR).
+After you submit all required documents, our Financial Aid Office will compare them with your FAFSA application.
 If errors are found, corrections will be made by our office based on the documentation you provided.

 If the errors result in a change in the amount of financial aid that you were awarded, our office will notify you with a revised award showing the changes made.